CloudBoost/developers/en/datastorage/objects.md

 #Default Properties

 Every CloudObject when created has default properties attached to it.
-Here is alist of all the default properties attached to CloudObjects when you initialize them.
+Here is a list of all the default properties attached to CloudObjects when you initialize them.

 * **Id** : [Txt] A unique ID of a CloudObject is assigned as soon as the Object is saved. **You cannot assign a user-defined ID to a CloudObject**.